Debug metric spikes and dips

 Review whether any code releases, app version updates, or feature deployments occurred during the time window of the metric change.

-Releases and annotations in your dashboard can help identify temporal correlations between deployments and metric changes.
-If you haven't added annotations yet, consider adding them after you identify the cause to document the incident.
+Releases and annotations in your dashboard help identify temporal correlations between deployments and metric changes.
+If you haven't added annotations yet, add them after you identify the cause to document the incident.

 Segment by platform and version